 - organizational and professional health and well-being

-Spalding University’s Master of Science in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program has been placed on Probation as of February 1, 2019, by the CAATE, 6850 Austin Center Blvd, Suite 100, Austin, TX 78731-3184.
+Spalding University’s Master of Science in Athletic Training program s accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on Probation as of February 1, 2019, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 Download our MSAT student data and outcomes (PDF) and our MSAT student handbook (PDF).